martinber/dso-guide/README.md

 - Getting started and about page

-- Add horizontal padding to text fields

 - Check carefully the grid align of the visibility plot.
 Draw the grid when generating the day-night plot to compare.

 - Check plot calculations

-- On leaflet do a modulo 360? on longitude

-- Check that location submits if location invalid

-- Check location coordinates precision

 ### Later